 THIS JUST IN!

 - The cannabis situation has been influenced by both supply and demand.
-Supply has seen market changes due to drought in Mexico, gang warfare, and increased border protection, which limited the availability of the Mexican cannabis, which led to increases in home-grown and hydroponic in Texas and now the availability of high quality cannabis from Colorado.
-The demand for the drug has been influenced by changes in patterns of use with blunts and now electronic cigarettes and the “vaping” of hash oil and “shatter”.
+Supply from Mexico has decreased, with increases instead occurring in the use of home-grown and hydroponic methods and the availability of high-quality cannabis from Colorado.
+The demand for the drug has been influenced by changes in patterns of use with blunts and now electronic cigarettes and the “vaping” of hash oil and “shatter.”

 - “Molly” initially referred to ecstasy pills with high quality MDMA powder.
 After the MDMA shortage several years ago, the capsules were more likely to contain caffeine, methamphetamine, & methylone with little MDMA.